aaltodsg/spire-server/README.md

 At this point "spire.address.com:4242" should respond to a browser and the server should be happily up and running.

-If loading :spies complains about missing drakma / hunchentoot / cs-json, they can be loaded like this:
+If loading :spies complains about missing drakma / hunchentoot / cl-json, they can be loaded like this:
     * (asdf:load-system :drakma)
     * (asdf:load-system :hunchentoot)
     * (asdf:load-system :cl-json)